 The Barns is an office complex containing 4 structures in the downtown of rural Peapack, NJ.
 A historic stone barn, the primary structure on the site and residing only feet from Main Street, had been converted into office space.
 The site is surrounded by buildings of similar character and use.
 The interior courtyard is just over 1900 sq. ft.; while this is a relatively small portion of the overall 67,700 sq. ft. site, it had the large potential to impact the historic barn, the largest office space currently on the property.
 The courtyard is viewed on two sides.
 Large windows from both the conference room and common areas abut the space.
 Our firm emphasized the value this underutilized space could add to the interior workspace, both environmentally and financially.

 The ideals utilized in Paley Park were seen as the inspiration for this courtyard, tight tree canopy, white noise, and inviting seating are examples of the elements reflected in The Barns courtyard.
 The characters of the details echo the historic nature of the structure it is most closely associated with.
-The use of cobblestones, hand-hammered iron fencing and gate, the lead horse trough water feature and antique mill wheels all draw form the feelings generated from the old barn.
+The use of cobblestones, hand-hammered iron fencing and gate, the lead horse trough water feature, and antique mill wheels all draw from the feelings generated from the old barn.
 The mill wheel and cobble banding add focus as you enter the space; the brick pavers provide ample space for seating and lend warmth to the space.
 The lead horse trough adds white noise softening sounds of the nearby street.
 The shade created by a tight grid of honey locust provides much need relief from the harsh southern exposure, which will increase as the trees mature while offering a feeling of separation from Main Street.
 The tree’s success is assisted by the addition of structural soil beneath the paving, allowing roots access to greater soil volume and a path to the soil below the lawn.
-The decreased paving and the addition of lawn, boxwoods, and perennials all soften the space, provide interest and reduce stormwater runoff.
+The decreased paving and the addition of lawn, boxwoods, and perennials all soften the space, provide interest, and reduce stormwater runoff.